mrcavalcanti/mosaicoo/contribute/documentation/templates/doc-task-template.md

 # Task

 A _task_ topic is intended for a procedure that describes how to accomplish a task.
 It lists a series of steps that users follow to produce an intended outcome.
 It tells the reader _how_ to do something.
-[Install Grafana plugins](https://grafana.com/docs/grafana/latest/plugins/installation/) and [Playlist](https://grafana.com/docs/grafana/latest/reference/playlist/) are examples of task topics.
+[Install Mosaicoo plugins](https://grafana.com/docs/grafana/latest/plugins/installation/) and [Playlist](https://grafana.com/docs/grafana/latest/reference/playlist/) are examples of task topics.
 Playlist includes a small amount of concept information in the introduction, which is appropriate.

 Always include an introduction of a short paragraph or two to explain what the task is for, perhaps give the reader an idea of what the outcome will be.